3 Yoga Practices for Sinus Relief

 There is nothing worse than pain or discomfort in one’s head.
 If you suffer from sinus issues, you are probably aware of the importance of addressing them at the very first warning sign.
-Paying attention to, and honouring your body are essential in yoga class, and it is just as important to carry this practice into your daily life.
-A dull headache, plugged ears, fatigue, and of course the sniffles are all warning signs of sinus issues.
+Paying attention to, and honoring your body is essential in yoga class, and it is just as important to carry this practice into your daily life.
+A dull headache plugged ears, fatigue, and of course, the sniffles are all warning signs of sinus issues.
 I have personally found that there are a few practices that, when put together, have been quite effective at keeping things in balance.

 Poses I recommend for Intermediate to Advanced: If you have not tried these poses before, I highly recommend you get assistance from a Certified Yoga Instructor.
 It is very important to warm the body thoroughly before attempting advanced inversions.

 Shoulderstand (Salamba Sarvangasana)